gwu-cs-sysprog/lectures/04/01_lecture.md

 }
 ```

-**Question**: Again, track and explain the control flow through this program.
+**Question**: Track and explain the control flow through this program.

 `SIGKILL` and `SIGSTOP` are unique in that they *cannot be disabled*, and handlers for them cannot be defined.
 They enable non-optional control of a child by the parent.